Try a Free Live AI Golf Lesson TRY FREE

 The shoulder blade glide also stabilizes your spine during the golf backswing.

-When you move your shoulder blade in, it helps fix your spine in a safe, protected position for the violent movements that occur during the golf swing.
+When you move your shoulder blade inward, it helps fix your spine in a safe, protected position for the powerful movements that occur during the golf swing.

-The golf swing is hard on your body.
-Especially since you're repeating it thousands and thousands of times, you need to be sure to do it correctly to protect your joints and muscles as much as possible.
+The golf swing is demanding on your body.
+Especially since you are repeating it thousands of times, you need to execute it correctly to protect your joints and muscles as much as possible.

-The shoulder blade movement we're talking about here is the same one you would make when throwing a ball.
+The shoulder blade movement we are describing here is the same one you would make when throwing a ball.

 When you step in to throw a ball, you instinctively move your shoulder blade back, down, and in.
-This connects you to the big muscles of your core.
+This connects you to the powerful muscles of your core.

-As you go to fire your hips and throw the ball, the shoulder blade is locked down and in, just as we want it to be in the golf swing, so you can stay connected to the box and use these big muscles to apply power to the ball.
+As you fire your hips and throw the ball, the shoulder blade is locked down and in — exactly as we want it in the golf swing — so you can stay connected to the box and use your large core muscles to apply maximum power to the ball.
+To see how your own rotation and shoulder mechanics compare to elite standards, try a free AI swing analysis.

-That's the key to this movement; it creates rotation in golf and stabilizes the spine, and it's a natural athletic motion that you already instinctively know how to do.
+That is the key to this movement — it creates rotation in golf and stabilizes the spine, and it is a natural athletic motion that you already instinctively know how to perform.

-You just have to learn to do it with a golf club.
+You simply have to learn to execute it with a golf club in your hands.

-If you go outside and throw a few balls, you'll notice that your shoulder blade goes all the way down and in toward your spine.
-You can feel it.
+If you go outside and throw a few balls, you will notice that your shoulder blade travels all the way down and in toward your spine.
+You can feel it clearly.

-This is the same thing you want to feel in the golf swing.
+This is the identical sensation you want to feel in the golf swing.

-As you're rotating back in the golf swing, you want to feel that shoulder blade really lock down and in.
+As you rotate back in the golf swing, you want to feel that shoulder blade really lock down and in.

 This is a fundamental piece of the power of the golf swing.

-Those are the primary functions of it, but you don't need to overdo it.
+Those are the primary functions, but you do not need to overdo it.

-When you go to throw a ball, you don't think, "OK, I'm going to really pull my shoulder blade down and in," and then, "OK, now I'm going to lunge and throw."
+When you go to throw a ball, you do not think, "OK, I am going to really pull my shoulder blade down and in," and then, "OK, now I am going to lunge and throw."
 Of course not.

 A Fluid, Athletic Motion

-You don't want to do that in the golf swing either.
-It's the same fluid, gliding motion as throwing.
+You do not want to do that in the golf swing either.
+It is the same fluid, gliding motion as throwing.

-That's what you want to envision when you're moving your shoulder blade.
-It doesn't reach the point where it stops moving until you're all the way at the end, and your hips are starting to go back the other way.
+That is what you want to envision when you are moving your shoulder blade.
+It does not reach the point where it stops moving until you are all the way at the end, and your hips are starting to reverse direction.

-That endpoint is where you get the differential between your upper body and lower body.
+That endpoint is where you achieve the differential between your upper body and lower body.

-When your shoulder blade "hits the wall" and can't go back any farther, that means it's connected to the rest of your body, ready to be transported forward by the rotation of your hip and torso.
+When your shoulder blade "hits the wall" and cannot travel any farther back, that means it is connected to the rest of your body, ready to be transported forward by the rotation of your hip and torso.

 Then it releases.

-That's really what you're doing with the shoulder blade glide.
-You're slowly gliding it back as your torso and obliques are firing, pulling everything back.
+That is really what you are doing with the shoulder blade glide.
+You are slowly gliding it back as your torso and obliques fire, pulling everything back.

-Your shoulder blade moves back so that, when you get to the top of the swing and the hips are going, that shoulder blade is in position and ready to bring the club back down with some power.
+Your shoulder blade moves back so that, when you reach the top of the swing and the hips are initiating the downswing, that shoulder blade is locked in position and ready to bring the club back down with real power.

 Take some time to really feel that.
-Go out on the range and, instead of hitting balls, try throwing a couple.
+Go to the range and, instead of hitting balls, try throwing a couple.

 Checkpoints for Practice